LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 typically observed;[@BestEtAl2010; @KoelewijnEtAl2014] Koelewijn and colleagues
-additionally reported greater pupil dilation and later peak pupil latency when listeners were asked to attend to both speech streams present in the stimulus compared to attending to only one stream.
+additionally reported greater pupil dilation and later peak pupil latency when listeners were asked to attend to both speech streams present in the stimulus compared to attending to only one stream.[@KoelewijnEtAl2014]

 While there have been no previous pupillometry studies of attention switching, Larson and Lee[@LarsonLee2013a] showed that when cueing listeners in a target